The LGBT Studies Program prepares students pursuing careers in a

 Electives (6 Units)

-LGBT-190 Service Learning/InternshipCFS-140 The Child, Family and CommunityPSYC-125 Human DevelopmentPHIL-137 Comparative ReligionsHUMA-186/Film-110 Culture and Gender In FilmCOUN-124 Working With Diverse Populations*Approved electives offered by City College of San Francisco
+LGBT-190 Service Learning/InternshipCFS-140 The Child, Family and CommunityPSYC-125 Human DevelopmentPHIL-137 Comparative ReligionsHUMA-186/Film-110 Culture and Gender In FilmCOUN-124 Working With Diverse Populations

 Students may enter the LGBT Studies Certificate Program at any time.
 Students who are new to the college must complete an application for admission.
 We highly recommend that all new students meet with a counselor to develop and Education Plan.
 Students already admitted to Napa Valley College can simply enroll in one of the courses using the regular course registration process.
 We recommend starting this certificate program by enrolling in LGBT-120.
 This course meets the Napa Valley College general education degree requirements for social and behavioral science and multicultural/gender studies.
-LGBT-120 and LGBT-121 are transferable to the CSU and UC systems.
+LGBT-120 and LGBT-121 are transferable to the CSU and UC systems and meet the Gender Studies requirement.

 A two-year degree in LGBT Studies is now available from City College of San Francisco.
 A four-year degree in LGBT Studies is available at San Diego State University.
 Sonoma State University offers a minor in Queer Studies.
 The LGBT-120 course qualifies for transfer to all of these programs.
 Other required courses and the electives may qualify for transfer or elective credit.